moby/moby/docs/sources/use/builder.rst

 The ``WORKDIR`` instruction sets the working directory in which the command given by ``CMD`` is executed.

+3.12 PARAM

+	``PARAM <key> <key_value>``

+The ``PARAM`` instruction sets required parameters. ``<key>`` is the name of the required parameter and the ``<key_value>`` is the default value.

+These are environment variables that will be requested at runtime of the container.
+These can be set at runtime with the ``-param`` flag, or at the prompt when a container is run.
+The Remote API will raise an error if the parameters are not set at runtime.
+The CLI will prompt the user to either enter their desired values or hit enter to accept the default values.

+When committing a new image, if the new configuration contains any ``ENV`` or ``PARAM`` values that may conflict, the new value overwrites the old.
+This effectively allows for ``PARAM`` values to be removed and replaced by ``ENV`` values, and the reverse as well.

 .. _dockerfile_examples:

 4. Dockerfile Examples